Video games have been around for a long time, and they’ve continued to develop over the years into cinematic masterpieces.

 With his passion for tech, experience with electronics, and education in microprocessors, Ed was the perfect co-designer for the MP1000.
 He designed the hardware and built prototypes for this cartridge-based game console.

-Having grown up in an impoverished neighbourhood, Smith was all-too-familiar with the dangers and lack of opportunity that come with it.
-Because of this, he aimed to make a difference by taking unused consoles set aside by the company back to the projects.
+Growing up in a poor neighbourhood, Smith was all-too-familiar with the dangers and lack of opportunity that come with it.
+Because of this, he aimed to make a difference by bringing unused consoles set aside by the company back to his hometown.

 In an interview with FastCompany, Smith recalls: